MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/samples/query-metadata-changes.md

 ### Clean up

 Display an option to delete the sample data that is created in [Setup](#setup).
-The deletion is optional in case you want to examine the entities and data created by the sample.
+The deletion is optional in case you want to examine the tables and data created by the sample.
 You can manually delete the rows to achieve the same result.